 Careful—your financial relationship is getting a little close to the edge!

 While you can’t change the weather, you can change your environment to help repair your relationship.
 Infidelity of any kind can cause severe strain, and financial infidelity is no exception.
 Communication is key, but it can be hard to clearly portray exactly how you feel.
-That’s where a licensed therapist can help!
+That’s where a licensed therapist can step in and help!

 A good therapist will get to the root of the matter, offering corrective, healthy steps to solve and disarm conflict before it has a chance to start.

 Studies indicate that couples who complete a full therapy journey benefit in more ways than one and show significant improvement in their relationship.
-Don’t let weird therapy myths stop you from recovering your marriage!
+Don’t let therapy myths stop you from recovering your marriage!